MatthewPierce-ITC/clipcreatordocs/pages/create_designations_clipboard.markdown

 Often, rather than being handed a clean list of designations, you may receive a copy of an outline or some other document which must be mined through to find the designations that are needed for the presentation.
 Regardless of the document source (Word, PDF, etc.) as long as the text can be highlighted and copied to the clipboard.
 Scanned images will need to have been OCR'ed in order to be used with this feature.

 Activate Clipboard Polling from the Settings menu.
-Doing so will apped "CLIPBOARD POLLING ACTIVE" in the title bar of the application.j
+Doing so will append "CLIPBOARD POLLING ACTIVE" in the title bar of the application.

 > ![Screen Grab - Clipboard Polling Menu Item](../assets/ui_menu_settings_clipboardPollingActive.png)

-Highlight and copy the text, and Clip Creator will recoginize that the contents of the clipboard has changed.
+Highlight and copy the text, and Clip Creator will recognize that the contents of the clipboard has changed.
 Then it will pull the designation from the clipboard, validate the range, then add to the appropriate fields.
 Clip Creator is very flexible when it comes to this feature.
 Here are a few examples of formats that Clip Creator easily converts into standard designation formatting:

 > - 00042:16 - 00042:20
 > - 42.16-20